 But you serve a higher purpose when you stop and ask yourself – why do we get these inquiries in the first place?

-The courage to get up, leave your desk, and traverse your organization.
-Only then can you piece together the root causes of Customer contact.
+The courage to leave your desk and traverse the organization.
+Only then can you uncover the root causes of Customer contact.

-The best Customer Service Managers work ‘up and out’ throughout the organization.
-They don’t focus exclusively on their internal Staff performance.
+The best Customer Service Managers work up and out throughout the organization.
+They don’t focus exclusively on internal performance.

 It’s so easy to get caught up in compliance.

-Did Staff say the Customer’s name three times.
-Did they wear black socks.
+Did the Frontline Team Member say the Customer’s name three times?
+Did they upsell the offer?

 Sure compliance matters – but it’s not the stuff of Employee inspiration or culture building.

-With vivid language – written with adults in mind – they create a ‘statement of experience’ that links the day to day activities of their Team Members to the kind of experience the organization aims to deliver.
+With vivid language — written with adults in mind — they communicate a clear Service Vision (an intended experience) that links day-to-day work to what the organization aims to deliver.

-But crafting an inspirational statement of experience – while important – is only one aspect of inspiration.
+But crafting a Service Vision is only one aspect of inspiration.

 The best Customer Service Managers also inspire their people.

-What they speak about, the way they speak, the rituals they build into the lives of their Staff.
+They do it through what they speak about, the way they speak, and the rituals they build into daily work.

 The best Customer Service Managers understand the impact of inspiration and harness it through how they behave and what they do.

-They will trot out exactly the same programs they’ve always run – with the refrain that ‘we need to keep things the same for trending analysis’.
+They repeat the same programs they’ve always run — with the refrain,“We need to keep things the same for trending analysis.”

-With rapidly changing Customer expectations, delivery methods and opportunities to learn and grow, it doesn’t make much sense to keep looking at the past when your Customers live in the present.
+With rapidly changing Customer expectations, delivery methods, and opportunities to learn and grow, it doesn’t make much sense to keep living in the past.

 Again, courage is required.

 The courage to challenge senior leadership to be brave.
-To set aside endless trending and really dig deep to learn.
+To set aside endless trending and consider new and innovative ways to learn.

-To stop looking at only numbers and respond to what Customers want, need and feel.
+To stop looking only at numbers, and listen carefully to what Customers and Employees need and want.

-The best Customer Service Managers keep updated on evolving approaches & practices in Customer experience and are willing to try new things to learn and grow their effectiveness.
+The best Customer Service Managers keep updated on evolving approaches and practices in Customer Experience and try new things, learn faster, and grow their effectiveness.

-In so many workshops, Participants tell me, “Dan, I haven’t attended a workshop, training or developmental program in (fill in the blank) years.
+In many workshops, Participants tell me, “Dan, I haven’t attended a workshop, training or developmental program in years.”

 Many receive training at hiring and then, as the years roll by, they’re expected to organically ‘get better’ through repetition and tenure.

-While I remind folks that they need to largely self-manage their own career these days – that’s not an excuse for organizations to forego Staff development.
+While I remind folks that they need to largely self-manage their own career — that’s not an excuse for organizations to forego staff development.

-The best Customer Service Managers understand that their Staff need to feel they are learning & growing to stay equipped and engaged.
+The best Customer Service Managers understand that their people need to feel they are learning and growing to stay equipped and engaged.

-Embedding daily, weekly and monthly rituals & storytelling practices, keeps Service & Customer experience front and center in the lives of your Service Staff.
+Embedding daily, weekly, and monthly rituals and storytelling practices keeps service and experience front and center in the lives of your people.

 Look deeply into the frequency and intention of your rituals.

-Whether it’s the morning huddle or a weekly Customer sharing session it’s important to keep Customers front and center in the minds of your Staff.
+Whether it’s the daily morning huddle or a weekly Customer sharing session, keep Customers front and center in the minds of your people.

-The best Customer Service Managers know that meeting & exceeding Customer expectations is a journey, not a destination.
+The best Customer Service Managers know that meeting and exceeding Customer expectations is a journey, not a destination.

-They design & execute meaningful rituals that routinely bring Customers to life in the lives of their Staff & Organization.
+They design and execute meaningful activities to bring Customers to life in daily work.

 Daniel Ord